 What is Adipotide

 FTPP (Adipotide) is a peptidomimetic (a small protein-like chain designed to mimic a peptide), transformed into an experimental proapoptotic drug used for cellular death.
-Its purpose is to contribute in the weight loss.
+Its purpose is to contribute to the weight loss.
 This substance has shown favorable results in tests and its main feature is its property of rapid loss weight.

 How does it work?